About the Artist

 Vonn2_march2014_CR

-Since 1984 I have lived in Guaynabo, Puerto Rico where I dedicate my life and art to a search for the spiritual dimensions of human nature as well as God’s beauty revealed in Creation.
-Through my paintings, portraits, sculpture, serigraphs and murals I seek to reveal the Light within.
+In doing so, I have searched for the spiritual dimensions of human nature as well as God’s beauty revealed in Creation.
+Through my paintings, portraits, sculpture, serigraphs, and murals, I seek to reveal the Light within.

-A defining work came in the year 2001 when the Archbishop of San Juan, Puerto Rico, Monseñor Roberto González Nieves, O.F.M., commissioned me to paint the official portrait of the first Blessed of Puerto Rico, Carlos Manuel Rodríguez Santiago.
+A defining work came in the year 2001 when the Archbishop of San Juan, Puerto Rico, Monsignor Roberto González Nieves, O.F.M., commissioned me to paint the official portrait of the first Blessed of Puerto Rico, Carlos Manuel Rodríguez Santiago.
 It hangs in the Hall of Saints of the Pontifical North American College at the Vatican.

 presentation of portrait of Blessed Carlos Manuel Rodríguez by artist A.VonnHartung at Pontifical North American College 29 April 2001